 Welcome!
 Use this guide to get started with setting up your creative workflow in Hive.
 Let's get started!

-Step 1: Create your first projects.
+Step 1: Choose your project structure.
 What is your team type?

 Choose the style closest to you.